Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy-advanced/overview/_index.md

 ## Retry and fallback

 The load balancer has customizable retries and timeouts for requests, and can redirect a request to a different model in case of failure.
-This allows to have a fallback in case one of your targets is unavailable.
+This allows you to have a fallback in case one of your targets is unavailable.

 This plugin does not support fallback over targets with different formats.
-For example, you can have a load balancer containing targets with different OpenAI models, but you can't have one target with an OpenAI model and another with an Ollama model.
-However, you use can an OpenAI model alongside a Mistral model compatible with the OpenAI format.
+You can use different providers as long as the formats are compatible.For example, load balancers with these combinations of targets are supported:
+* Different OpenAI models
+* OpenAI models and Mistral models with the OpenAI format
+* Mistral models with the OLLAMA format and Llama models with the OLLAMA format

 ## Request and response formats